 - After receiving both, the EC Indication and the Authentication Failure message, the MME shall continue using the current security context with the UE for establishing an EPS emergency bearer.

-NOTE : In the case that NAS COUNT values are about to wrap around, and AKA fails, or if the MME is unable to fetch new authentication vectors, the handling of the EPS emergency beares are as described by TS 24.301 [9].
+NOTE : In the case that NAS COUNT values are about to wrap around, and AKA fails, or if the MME is unable to fetch new authentication vectors, the handling of the EPS emergency beares are as described by MFA TS 24.301 [9].

 15.2.2 Unauthenticated IMS Emergency Sessions